Social media influencers ‘fuelling misogyny in schools’

 The findings have been released during the NASUWT’s annual conference in Liverpool over the Easter weekend.

-Delegates at the conference will debate a motion which suggests far-right and populist movements have shifted their recruitment on to social media, messaging and online gaming platforms.
+Delegates at the conference on Saturday voted through a motion which suggested that far-right and populist movements have shifted their recruitment on to social media, messaging and online gaming platforms.

-The motion calls on the union’s executive to work with teachers “to assess the risk that far-right and populist movements pose to young people”.
+The motion, which was passed without debate, called on the union’s executive to work with teachers “to assess the risk that far-right and populist movements pose to young people”.

-It adds that the union should work with the Government “to support teachers in challenging far-right and populist narratives” presented to young people.
+It added that the union should work with the Government “to support teachers in challenging far-right and populist narratives” presented to young people.

 A number of teachers who responded to the NASUWT’s survey on behaviour referenced the negative influence that Tate has had on male pupils.